 Tea herb gardening is a fantastic way of assuring fresh and healthy tea for you to enjoy all year round.
 To grow your own herbal tea garden start with a large container or, if you prefer, a portion of your garden.
 Prepare the soil as you usually do and then choose the herbs you will be growing in your tea herb garden.
-There is quite an interesting variety of herbal plants to choose from suitable for making delicious herbal teas and many to be used also as tea herb garden.
+There is quite an interesting variety of herbal plants to choose from suitable for making delicious herbal teas and many to be used also as a tea herb garden.
 The tea herbs to grow you choose for tea herb gardening will be according to your taste.
-This is a selection from a long tea herbs list that are most used when growing plants destined to making tea.
+This is a selection from a long tea herbs list that is most used when growing plants destined to making tea.

 Peppermint – this one herb is enjoyed by many people.
 Its savory fresh taste is uplifting and cleansing, peppermint can be used to soothe stomach troubles of all kinds.
-This ”cool” herb is usually quite easy to grow and are comfortable in sunny and semi-shaded spots.
+This ”cool” herb is usually quite easy to grow and is comfortable in sunny and semi-shaded spots.
 It is highly suggested to grow peppermint in a pot, if not contained this herb could spread all over the garden at quite a rapid rate.
 Leaves are used for making tea.

 Lemon Verbena – the infused leaves has a refreshing lemony taste.
 To grow well it will need full sun and cannot survive a harsh winter, so if you live in an area inclined to such weather, you should grow them in a pot for easy transportation.
 The leaves are used for making tea.